ONE SURPRISE: AT GOOGLE, KELLOGG MBAs OUTNUMBER STANFORD MBAs

 Source: LinkedIn member profiles as of Jan.
 24, 2014

-(See following page for MBAs at more tech companies, including Intel, Dell, Facebook and Yahoo)
+(See following page for stats on MBAs at tech companies, including Intel, Dell, Facebook and Yahoo)